 Bela Krajina is located in the far South-East of Slovenia.
-It is nestled against the Kolpa River which forms the natural border with Croatia and which is one of the cleanest and surprisingly warmest rivers in Slovenia.
-As the rest of the country is becoming more widely explored by tourists and travelers, Bela Krajina Slovenia, lays unassumingly peaceful and charming.
+It is nestled against the Kolpa River, which forms the natural border with Croatia, one of the cleanest and surprisingly warmest rivers in Slovenia.
+As the rest of the country is becoming more widely explored by tourists and travelers, Bela Krajina Slovenia lies unassumingly peaceful and charming.

-Renowned for the color white both in its unique forests made of white birch and their traditional white costumes, Bela Krajina stuns its visitors with its beauty.
+Renowned for the color white in its unique forests made of white birch and traditional white costumes, Bela Krajina stuns its visitors with its beauty.

 Bela Krajina’s largest towns are Črnomelj, Metlika, and Semič.
-Metlika and Semič are where you can find the majority of the vineyards, and stunning fields and landscapes.
+Metlika and Semič are where you can find the majority of the vineyards and stunning fields and landscapes.
 I urge you to take a drive up a large hill to take in the views of the surrounding area.
-There are small parks nestled on some of these hills with watch towers that are an absolute dream to look at the sunset from.
+There are small parks nestled on some of these hills with watchtowers that are an absolute dream from which to look at the sunset.

-Metlika is well worth a visit, especially because it is home to the Bela Krajina Museum and the National Museum of Firefighting.
+Metlika is well worth visiting, mainly because it is home to the Bela Krajina Museum and the National Museum of Firefighting.
 The first volunteer firefighter brigade in Slovenia was formed in 1869!

-The most interesting part of the region is its people.
-Each shop owner, restaurant owner, and tradesman has a unique story in how they wound up doing what they do.
+The fascinating part of the region is its people.
+Each shop owner, restaurant owner, and tradesperson has a unique story in how they wound up doing what they do.

-Within Bela Krajina, you can visit many honey producers, a truly unique oil maker who makes edibles oils from seeds, nuts, berries and grains that you wouldn’t typically find, bakers, and so much more!
+Within Bela Krajina, you can visit many honey producers, a truly unique oil maker who makes edible oils from seeds, nuts, berries, and grains that you wouldn’t typically find, bakers, and so much more!

-Craft beer is even starting to make its way into Slovenia mostly due to one truly successful brewer that paved the way for the hundreds of breweries that are popping up throughout the country now.
+Craft beer is even starting to make its way into Slovenia primarily due to one truly successful brewer that paved the way for the hundreds of breweries popping up throughout the country.
 Vizir is the oldest craft brewery in the country and single-handedly opened the locals’ palates up to Pale Ales, Lagers, IPAs, and even Stouts.
 As you may have guessed, the owners came from winemakers, but they are more than happy brewing mostly beer nowadays.

-If you are looking for a place to stay to explore the Bela Krajina region, look no further than c.
+If you are looking for a place to stay to explore the Bela Krajina region, look no further than Big Berry.
 The camp is nestled in Primostek along the Kolpa river.

-The camp consists of individual modular style homes with a beautiful backdrop.
-Resort goers can leave their swanky dresses behind and soak in the hot tubs that are actually produced by a local vendor, munch on the delicious breakfast treats served up in individual baskets and left on your doorstep each morning, or go on one of the limitless adventures the resort offers!
+The camp consists of individual modular-style homes with a beautiful backdrop.
+Resort goers can leave their expensive dresses behind and soak in the hot tubs that a local vendor produces, munch on the delicious breakfast treats served up in individual baskets and left on your doorstep each morning, or go on one of the limitless adventures the resort offers!